Roundness of the ample cone and existence of double Lagrangian fibrations on hyperkahler manifolds: Introduction

 where ${\goth S}$ is the set of all MBM classes in $H^2(M, \Z)$, and all connected components are realized as K\"ahler cones for birational models of $(M,I)$

 The authomorphism group of a hyperk\"ahler manifold $(M,I)$ is expressed in terms of its K\"ahler cone and the monodromy group as follows.
 Let $\Gamma_I\subset \Gamma$ be the subgroup of the monodromy group preserving the Hodge decomposition on $H^2(M)$.
-Then $\Aut(M,I)$ is a subgroup of all elements in $\Gamma_I$ which preserve the K\"ahler cone.
+Then $\Aut(M,I)$ is a subgroup of all elements in $\Gamma_I$ which preserve the K\"ahler cone (the result is essentially due to E. Markman, \cite{_Markman:survey_}),

 We say that a manifold $M$ {\bf has round K\"ahler cone} if $\Kah(M)=\Pos(M)$, or, equivalently, when the set of MBM classes in $H^{1,1}(M,I)$ is empty.